Posted by Sarah on 6th March 2014These are my top 3 shoulder blade pain tips for anyone suffering from stubborn pain in the shoulder.

 But don't worry, there is a light at the end of the tunnel.
 A while ago when I hurt my shoulder I found a guide by a guy called Joe Brent on the internet.
 He's a bit of a shoulder pain expert and has developed a ton of techniques for easing the pain in your shoulder.
 Check out his website here - Shoulder Pain No More.

-Posted by Sarah on 30th November 2013Pain in the shoulder blade can really ruin your day, can't it?
+Posted by Sarah on 24th February 2014Pain in the shoulder blade can really ruin your day, can't it?

 It's amazing how much we use our shoulders for that you don't realise until it starts hurting every time you move.
 I was amazed when I hurt my shoulder last year - I couldn't carry my backpack, heavy shopping bags, play sports and some nights even sleeping becomes difficult because you can't get comfortable.